 Black chokeberry or Aronia is a deciduous shrub with slightly tart, sour-sweet berries that are nice and healthy.
 Learn how to preserve these delicious berries in the freezer to have year-round access to their benefits.

 There are few calories in chokeberries, but there are a lot of vitamins, minerals, and beta-carotene.
 The berries are rich in vitamins C, P, E, PP, and B vitamins.
-In addition, aronia berries also contain a number of trace elements, mainly iron, boron, iodine compounds, copper, manganese, and molybdenum.
+So, harvesting and cleaning aronia is a no-brainer.
+In addition, Aronia berries also contain a number of trace elements, mainly iron, boron, iodine compounds, copper, manganese, and molybdenum.

 You harvest aronia like many other plants in the autumn (September-October), preferably after the first frost.
 During this time, you can collect well-ripened berries, which will later become excellent components of jam, fruit compotes, coulis, liqueurs, and other yummy goodies.
 However, August this year in my area was unnaturally hot, and the sun heat started drying the fruit.
 So I decided to pick aronia berries earlier to save them from drying out.